cloudfoundry/summit-training-classes/cloud-native/site/content/labs/eureka.md

 * Open the browser app in your web browser
 * In the `Explorer` text box, enter `/people` and hit `GO`

 > The first request *might* fail (not gracefully).
-This is b/c the browser service is still fetching information from Eureka.
+This is because the browser service is still fetching information from Eureka.
 In the next exercise, we will add resiliency so we can fail gracefully.

 Let's try scaling our people service to 2 instances